Children and their families learned about the important role of beneficial spiders at Budding Gardeners: Spiders Aren’t Scary on October 9.

 Families enjoyed snacks in the Courtyard, played giant Jenga, tossed cornhole, tried hula hoop, and drew on the Living Beauty Florals Chalk Van, provided by Chanel Lee, a member of the Garden Club’s Board of Trustees and chair of Budding Gardeners.

 Budding Gardeners is aimed at children in grades 1-6 to discover gardening, conservation, and wildlife through interactive programs, crafts, and outdoor projects.
 Children and their parents or caregivers collaborate during a morning of healthy and fun activities.
-A snack in sealed packaging will be served.

 Look for more Budding Gardeners programs on the Garden Club events page here.